awesome-pro/neon-website/content/docs/guides/heroku.md

 // Parse JSON bodies for this app app.use(express.json());

-// Create a new pool using your Neon database connection string const { Pool } = pkg;
+// Create a new pool using your Unique database connection string const { Pool } = pkg;
 const pool = new Pool({ connectionString: process.env.DATABASE_URL });